robert-s-lee/grid-dali/RUN.md

 ```log
 /home/jovyan/conda/lib/python3.8/site-packages/torchvision/datasets/mnist.py:498: UserWarning: The given NumPy array is not writeable, and PyTorch does not support non-writeable tensors.
 This means you can write to the underlying (supposedly non-writeable) NumPy array using the tensor.
 You may want to copy the array to protect its data or make it writeable before converting it to a tensor.
 This type of warning will be suppressed for the rest of this program.
 (Triggered internally at  /pytorch/torch/csrc/utils/tensor_numpy.cpp:180.)
 ```

+- MNIST/process is required in run is not required in session (for read only)

 - on GPU run
 ```log